avine/formation-angular-base/doc/workbook/public/02_workspace.md

 You're going to integrate this design into your Angular application.

-First, let's start a local server to see what to app looks like.
+First, let's start a local server to see what the app looks like.

 - Open a new Terminal in the directory `design` and run the command: